-It alleviated the symptoms of withdrawal and also helps in reducing Opiate cravings.
-The dosage of Codeine phosphate should be reviewed and monitored on daily basis and it shouldn’t be given to patients with respiratory or hepatic disorders.
+- Codeine phosphate alleviates the symptoms of withdrawal and also helps in reducing Opiate cravings.
+The dosage of Codeine phosphate should be reviewed and monitored on a daily basis and it shouldn’t be given to patients with respiratory or hepatic disorders.

 The patient should be closely monitored for signs and symptoms of depression and other mental disorders.
 Anti-depressants and anxiolytic medications should be given to the patient if he suffers from mental illnesses.

 During the medical detox process, the vital signs of the patient should be monitored regularly that include pulse, respiratory rate, temperature and blood pressure.

 What type of behavioral therapy can be done to reduce the withdrawal symptoms?

 Along with the ongoing medical treatment and detox process, it is necessary that behavioral therapy is also started.
 This could include any of the following therapies;